 For six years now the Council has offered low interest equity loans to older people who have HHSRS category one hazards in their home.
 This is a recyclable loan fund, therefore it has been possible to continue to make loans available beyond the original pilot time frame of the scheme.
 Using this scheme it has been possible to help many people to fund significant works to their homes.

 It is intended that the equity loan scheme will continue through the life of this strategy.
-However, this will need a review of the delivery mechanism and partnerships currently in place.

 Theme two: key actions 2018-2021